ean-maloney/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals

-The second line chart above shows that the best success rates for campaigns in the subcategory "plays" occur when the fundraising goal is set ay less than $15,000 or in a "sweet spot" between $35,000 and $45,000, with success rate plummeting for projects with goals above the $40,000 to $45,000 range.
+The second line chart above shows that the best success rates for campaigns in the subcategory "plays" occur when the fundraising goal is set at less than $15,000 or in a "sweet spot" between $35,000 and $45,000, with success rate plummeting for projects with goals above the $40,000 to $45,000 range.

 ### Challenges and Difficulties Encountered